Étude Op. 10, No. 2 (Chopin): Technical difficulties

 Cortot (1877–1962) states that the first difficulty to overcome is the "crossings of the 3rd, 4th and 5th fingers" and the "strain resulting from the continuous action of the said fingers".
 Preparatory exercises introduced by Cortot, Gottfried Galston (1879–1950) and Casella always commence with the chromatic scale (top voice) alone without the filling voice.
 Cortot divides the hand into an "active element" and an "accompanying element".
 He first insists on practicing chromatic scales with the three outer fingers in all permutations.
 Galston recommends to hold and press a little object with the thumb and index finger while playing the chromatic semiquavers with the other fingers.
-Cortot recommends the "pizzicato" notes to be "plucked rather than struck" and Casella wittily compares the three outer fingers to a "motorcycle dragging along its own sidecar [the first two fingers]".
+Cortot recommends the "pizzicato" notes to be "plucked rather than struck" and Casella compares the three outer fingers to a "motorcycle dragging along its own sidecar [the first two fingers]".
 Australian pianist Alan Kogosowski (born 1952) recommends keeping 1 and 2 completely relaxed while playing the top voice alone: The "little two-note chords on each beat in the right hand" should be released "as soon as they've been played".
 The thumb should not be operated vertically to avoid strain and "play its notes extremely lightly –becoming as light as a feather, almost as if it is hardly there at all".
 Von Bülow orders "the middle harmonies to be played throughout distinctly, and yet transiently [flüchtig]".
 Galston suggests to accentuate all the upper notes of the two-note chords (played by the 2nd finger) while practicing the right hand.

 It is a particular physical and psychological challenge to perform this étude in public and especially after the Op.
 10, No. 1 with its enormous stretches.
 Kogosowski reports that even "the imposingly powerful Sviatoslav Richter, who possessed the most awesome technical equipment of any pianist in the world, would quake before this tiny piece.
 When performing the twelve Études Op.
 10 as a set, he'd hesitate and sometimes skip over the quiet but treacherous second Étude.
 And Richter was certainly not the only pianist to feel this way about this little Étude."
 Gottfried Galston believes that "he who wants to perform at Chopin's tempo (MM 144) has to be able to control it at home (im Kämmerlein) at MM 152, or MM 160".